Keyframe Wingman is a free tool for easing keyframes in Adobe After Effects and it works inside the most widely used free plug-in Animation Composer.

 Get Rid of The Mess

 Keyframe Wingman is a free tool that comes with Animation Composer (which is also a free After Effects Plugin).
+Animation Composer is a huge library of adjustable motion presets and precomps.

-There is a lot of additional handy features to save you a ton of time.
+There are a lot of additional handy features to save you a ton of time.
+It comes with 100+ free presets and precomps.

+You can download the latest version of the Animation Composer plugin from misterhorse.tv.
 Once installed, go into Window > Animation Composer – Keyframe Wingman to run the tool.

 How To Use Keyframe Wingman Tool

-Using keyframe Wingman to easy ease keyframes in After Effects is very easy.
+Using keyframe Wingman to ease keyframes in After Effects is very easy.
+This quick hands-on tutorial might help you out.

 thanks